#85: Richard Henry Dana Branch (Cypress Park) | National Library Week

 Back in 1987 the National Register of Historic Places inducted a set of 21 buildings, built between 1913-1930, that housed the Los Angeles Public Library’s first wave of branch libraries.
 Nearly all of the buildings are still around, though some are either vacant or no longer used as libraries.
 So it goes with the Richard Henry Dana Branch, which for about 80 years kept residents of Cypress Park supplied with reading material.
 We’ll get to the history of this charming clapboard building in a bit.
 But first, a very short primer on LA’s branch library system.

 The branch library system was developed in the late 1800s and early 1900s as a way to get books to Angelenos who couldn’t very easily travel to the central library downtown.
 Beginning in 1891, under the direction of the LAPL’s rockstar head librarian Tessa Kelso, the LAPL began housing semi-permanent collections at public elementary schools around the city for local distribution.
 By the turn of the century that had expanded into additional “deposit stations” at various businesses; the early deposit stations included a social service agency, an industrial school and even a Boyle Heights drugstore.
-The success of the deposit stations evolved into into permanent branches, staffed by trained librarians, and eventually to the construction of branch buildings.
+The success of the deposit stations evolved into permanent branches, staffed by trained librarians, and eventually to the construction of branch buildings.

 So let’s talk about one of them!
 The Richard Henry Dana Branch had its roots in two elementary schools and a barn.
 Before 1920, Cypress Parkers could get their reading from the teachers at Loreto Street School or Aragon Ave.
 School, or even check out the latest books from the car barn at the local Los Angeles Railway station.
 The neighborhood’s first official branch building opened in 1920, called the Dayton Branch.
 While the historical accounts of the Dayton Branch cheerily welcome “a new pamphlet case, a new Underwood typewriter, curtains and light shades which made the place as pleasant as possible,” there were also calls for a new better ventilation, improved lighting and more space for its collection.
 By 1926 the Cypress Park community had raised enough bond money for the new building, and it opened on May 3, 1927.